 Wherever you live, the easiest and most direct way that you can get started is by reducing your own use of single-use plastics.
 Single-use plastics include plastic bags, water bottles, straws, cups, utensils, dry cleaning bags, take-out containers, and any other plastic items that are used once and then discarded.

-The best way to do this is by a) refusing any single-use plastics that you do not need (e.g. straws, plastic bags, takeout utensils), and b) purchasing, and carrying with you, reusable versions of those products, including reusable grocery bags, produce bags, bottles, utensils, coffee cups, and dry cleaning garment bags.
+The best way to do this is by a) refusing any single-use plastics that you do not need (e.g. straws, plastic bags, takeout utensils, takeout containers), and b) purchasing, and carrying with you, reusable versions of those products, including reusable grocery bags, produce bags, bottles, utensils, coffee cups, and dry cleaning garment bags.
+And when you refuse single-use plastic items, help businesses by letting them know that you would like them to offer alternatives.

 This should go without saying, but when you use single-use (and other) plastics that can be recycled, always be sure to recycle them.
-This helps keep them out of the ocean and reduces the amount of “new” plastic in circulation.
+At present, just 9% of plastic is recycled worldwide.
+Recycling helps keep plastics out of the ocean and reduces the amount of “new” plastic in circulation.
 If you need help finding a place to recycle plastic waste near you, check Earth911’s recycling directory.
+It's also important to check with your local recycling center about the types of plastic they accept.

-3. Participate in a Beach or River Cleanup
+3. Participate In (or Organize) a Beach or River Cleanup

 Help remove plastics from the ocean and prevent them from getting there in the first place by participating in, or organizing a cleanup of your local beach or waterway.
 This is one of the most direct and rewarding ways to fight ocean plastic pollution.
 You can simply go to the beach or waterway and collect plastic waste on your own or with friends or family, or you can join a local organization’s cleanup or an international event like the International Coastal Cleanup.